 In order to take college-level Calculus in high school, students must begin Pre-Calculus no later than their junior year.

-To allow for this opportunity, a new high school math sequence will be available beginning in the fall of 2015.
-This sequence will incorporate Algebra 1 content in 8th, 9th, and 10th grade courses.
+To allow for this opportunity, a new high school math sequence became available in the fall of 2015.
+This sequence incorporates Algebra 1 content in 8th, 9th, and 10th grade courses.

 This sequence of courses is the Calculus Path and is shown in the right column of the chart below.